stewartbryson/gradle-snowflake/src/markdown/README.md

 ```

 All unit tests in either `src/test/java` (written using JUnit or something else) or `src/test/groovy` (written with Spock)
-we automatically run whenever the `test` or `build` task is executed.
+will automatically run whenever the `test` or `build` task is executed.

 ```shell
 ❯ ./gradlew build